jaimiles23/ALS_Assessment/README.md

   2. **etl_script.py**: a python3 script that can be run via the terminal to produce the output files.

 ## Download
-This repository can be downloaded from GitHub by running this command on the command line:
+This repository can be downloaded from GitHub via:
 ```
 git clone https://github.com/jaimiles23/ALS_Assessment.git
 ```

-## Jupyter Notebook
+## Use etl_jupyternb.ipynb
 If you have Jupyter Notebooks installed, you can access the **etl_jupyternb.ipynb** locally.
 Otherwise, [NBViewer.org](http://nbviewer.org) renders a GitHub Jupyter Notebook online.
-You can access the notebook online [here](https://nbviewer.jupyter.org/github/jaimiles23/ALS_Assessment/blob/master/Data%20Engineer%20Exercises.ipynb)
+You can access the notebook online [here](https://github.com/jaimiles23/ALS_Assessment/blob/master/etl_jupyternb.ipynb)

-## .py script
+## Use etl_script.py
 To run the .py script, navigate to the directory with the cloned repository and install the required dependencies
 ```
 pip install -r requirements.txt